Pre-sessional English Course

 Academic entry requirements

-For on campus study options, you will need a UKVI-approved SELT Certificate issued in the last two years.
+To study on campus, you will need a UKVI-approved SELT Certificate issued in the last two years.

 If the course you would like to progress onto has the following English Language requirements: